IuliiaKonovalova/school_app/README.md

 ## Deployment

-- The program was deployed to [Heroku](https://dashboard.heroku.com).
+- The app was deployed to [Heroku](https://heroku.com).
-- The program can be reached by the [link](https://issue-tracker-by-konovalovs.herokuapp.com/)
+- The app can be reached by the [link](https://issue-tracker-by-konovalovs.herokuapp.com/)
 ### Local deployment

 *Note:*